fusilero/balistica/README.md

 derived by this program.
 This is also stated in the GNU GPL, but repeated here just to make sure.

-As quoted from the GPL Section 16:
+As quoted from the GPL Section 16 - Limitation of Liability:
-16. Limitation of Liability.

 IN NO EVENT UNLESS REQUIRED BY APPLICABLE LAW OR AGREED TO IN WRITING WILL ANY COPYRIGHT HOLDER, OR ANY OTHER PARTY WHO MODIFIES AND/OR CONVEYS